VuLinhAssassin/kafka-debugger/README.md

 # Introduction

-This application is meant for sending Kafka message via a graphical user interface, as well as by using exposed controller to do so (read: using Postman or something).
+This application is meant for sending Kafka message via a graphical user interface, as well as by using an exposed controller to do so (read: using Postman or something).

 # How to Send Kafka Message